DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

     await t
         .switchToIframe('.demo-frame')
         .setFilesToUpload('.dx-fileuploader-input', [
-            // substitute the following string with the path to a local file or multiple files you wish to upload 'path/to/file'
+            // substitute the following string with the path to a local file or multiple files you want to upload 'path/to/file'
         ]);
 });